 Even if your dog is raring to go, some trails may be too much for them.
 Know what sort of exercises your dog is capable of and make sure that the trail is a good fit for you and your dog’s expertise level.
 For those dogs who aren’t used to hiking, Dogster recommends building “endurance with shorter hikes before attempting longer, more difficult ones.”

 Being prepared for your hike means knowing what to pack.
 REI lists some basic hiking gear that you should pack for your pup:

-If you expect your hiking buddy to carry his own pack, ease him into it.
-Putting a loaded pack on your dog and assuming that he will be fine rarely pans out well.
-REI offers some helpful advice for easing your dog into carrying his own gear on a hike:
+If you expect your hiking buddy to carry their own pack, ease them into it.
+Putting a loaded pack on your dog and assuming that they will be fine rarely pans out well.
+REI offers some helpful advice for easing your dog into carrying their own gear on a hike:

 If you want your pet to carry some of the load, start off by having him or her wear a pack around the house, then on short walks, then longer walks.
 You should also start with lighter loads.
 It’s safe to work to up to one-third of your dog’s weight if your dog is in healthy physical condition.
 For dogs who are older or in poor physical condition, consider leaving them at home with friends.
 They’ll be much happier… and safer, too.